svioletg/viMusBot/README.md

 # viMusBot

+---

+## viMusBot has been archived, with its successor at the [lydian](https://github.com/svioletg/lydian) repository.

+---

 Full changelog: [changelog.md](https://github.com/svioletg/viMusBot/blob/master/docs/changelog.md)

 See progress on bug fixes and new features here: [viMusBot Taskboard](https://github.com/users/svioletg/projects/1/views/1)

----

-### Following a large rewrite, *viMusBot* is now *Lydian*, and development has moved to the [lydian-discord-bot](https://github.com/svioletg/lydian-discord-bot) repository.
-This repository will be kept for archival / historical purposes.

----

 viMusBot is a Discord music bot with support for Spotify links, written in Python.